IIP Placements in Gender & Sexuality Issues

 Association of Women for Action and Research (AWARE)

 Location: Singapore, Singapore

 AWARE, or the Association of Women for Action and Research, is Singapore’s leading women’s rights advocacy group.
 Since its formation in 1985, it has carried out research into gender inequality and other issues relevant to women and advocated for changes in laws, policies, and mindsets that discriminate against women.
 AWARE also has a direct services arm and is building its training services.
 AWARE welcome interns who have an interest in gender issues, sociology, and Southeast Asia and can help in research and advocacy work and/or training programs.
 IIP intern responsibilities will include assisting in day-to-day operations, including training and communication programs; generating bi-weekly newsletters; primary and secondary research; and report writing.
 AWARE's current research projects/programs examine the laws, policies, and issues that women face in the areas of human rights (society and work place discrimination), economics (wage), and media (body image).
+AWARE also hosts a variety of events that range from fundraising concerts, film premieres and outdoor activities to its Annual General Meeting.
+Therefore, tasks may include connecting with sponsors, organizing guest lists, caterers, sponsorships, marketing campaigns, and communications, writing grant proposals and establishing a network of connectors for private donations.
 Strong writing ability would be an advantage, as would web/new media skills.
 The language of this IIP internship is English.
 Academic background in gender studies, sociology, and/or Southeast Asia/Asia would be an asset.
 Two placements have been created for International Internship Program (IIP) interns.
 View a Powerpoint presentation (.pdf) by a past intern at AWARE

 Location: New Delhi, India